Montana-Code-School/interview-questons/answers/javaScript.md

         var latte = new Coffee('caramel', 4);)
 ```
 * `.apply()`
  - The .apply() method allows you to apply a method of one object on another object.
-It is similar to the .call() method but is also able to take an array as an argument.
+It is similar to the .call() method but is also able to take in a single array as an argument.
  i.e

  ```JavaScript